-Are You Willing to Take a Provocative Stand in a Training Class?
+Are You Willing to Take a Provocative Stand in a Meeting?

-As with most ice breakers, you’ll need to prepare in advance, but the variations of this group ice breaker are only narrowed by your imagination.
-It leads to endless variations based on your topic, the issues your group is considering, and the needs of your group for bonding and coalescing.
+As with most ice breakers, you’ll need to prepare in advance, but the variations of this group ice breaker are only limited by your imagination.
+It can take myriad forms based on your topic, the issues your group is considering, and the needs of your group for bonding and coalescing.

 To lead the take a stand group ice breaker, the facilitator must bring issues to the meeting.
 The ice breaker is most effective if the issues about which you ask participants to take a stand are related to the topic of the meeting.